 Tracked Balustrade Gate TG004

-The advantages of tracked sliding gates are summarised as below:
+The advantages of tracked sliding gates:

 - More suitable for very wide access points

 Key factors on which to specify a tracked sliding gate for your site are:

 - The width of the access roadway.
 With a very wide access - say 25 metres upwards - there can be real benefits using tracked gates.
 This is because tracked gates are supported along the full length of its run, whereas the cantilever gate, by definition, isn't (though this isn't an issue with cantilever gates of a more typical size, and for widths up to 25 metres this could be tackled with double cantilever gates).